-Fig. 5 shows rain in September and it also shows that the rains have been, of late, been quite frequently below the lower limit which were bad for agriculture.
+Fig. 5 shows rain in September and it also shows that the rains have been, of late, been quite frequently below the lower limit which was bad for agriculture.
 In this figure only, the results obtained by Maple software which computed the rain amount based on the frequency and amplitude data in accordance with the Fourier series.
-The frequency and amplitude information was obtained using Fast Fourier Transforms (FFT) using Excel software.
-The results here show slightly different values from the actual rain data,

-To get better insight into the total amount of rain over the years one can see Fig. 6.
-The same data was analyzed in the frequency domain using Fast Fourier Transforms (FFT), and the results are shown in Fig. 7 [11,12].
-It shows frequency numbers which are quite significant are 1, 3, 4, 6, 12, and 13.
+The frequency and amplitude information was obtained using Fast Fourier Transforms (FFT ) using Excel software.
+The results here show slightly different values from the actual rain data, the results are shown in Fig. 7 [14,15].
+It shows frequency numbers which are quite significant are 3, 4, 6, 7, and 13.
 The number 3, points out the frequency corresponding to the El Nino or its counterpart La Nina effect which occur every 10.67 years.
-Remarkable fact is that numbers 12, and 13, which have much higher frequencies with greater amplitudes.
+Frequency 4 which has large amplitude has a period of 8 years.
+Remarkable fact is that number 13, which has much higher frequency with greater amplitudes.
 This shows that the change in rain amount will be very rapid from year to year.
 This rapid fluctuation in the amount of rain throws off the planning for the crops